MiguelCastillo/Brackets-InteractiveLinter/README.md

 How to
 ===================

 * Install...
-Open Brackets then copy and paste https://github.com/MiguelCastillo/Brackets-Interactive-Linter into File->Install Extension.
-You don't need to restart Brackets.
+Go through the Brackets Extensions Manager.

 FAQ